Tyrn/wei/the-insider-en.typ

      Bemish  didn't  fall  asleep  till  four  am,  he  watched  the  camp's inhabitants escaping it like rats running away from a sinking ship.
-He saw a helicopter  with the Federation  envoy lifting - the latter suddenly decided to visit  the  capital.
+He saw a helicopter  with the Federation  envoy lifting---the latter suddenly decided to visit  the  capital.
 A  couple  of  officials left afterwards.
 Then the counter-intelligence  officers left.
 Strangely, Shavash was the last one  to sneak away to the  capital.
 Three officials, whose names decorated the list